 - There’s structure and logic.
 Patients appreciate how CBT is very structured.
 No matter what treatment techniques are used, there’s a logical process behind it, and although gradual, progress can be measured.

 - Works both in-person and online.
-CBT has been shown to maintain the same therapeutic benefit face-to-face and online.
+This therapy has been shown to maintain the same therapeutic benefit face-to-face and online.

 Cognitive Behaviour Therapy Online

 In the past couple of years, demand has increased for flexibility and effective forms of therapy.
-With online CBT, you have even more access and control over your mental health.
+With online Cognitive Behaviour Therapy, you have even more access and control over your mental health.
 Taking advantage of technological advances and experienced therapists, online CBT enables a high degree of therapeutic bond and efficient treatment techniques.
 There are many benefits to online therapy, including:

 Online therapy lets you forgo commuting to an office, instead allowing you to complete your therapy from the comfort of your own home.